dinosoeren/walls.dev/content/project/x-wing-racer.md

 ## The Origin Story: Star Wars Meets F1 (in High School)

-Back in my senior year at SEBS, I found myself in CADD 4, tasked with designing, 3D printing, and racing a CO2-powered F1 car.
+It's my senior year at SEBS, and a couple months ago, I found myself in CADD 4, tasked with designing, 3D printing, and racing a CO2-powered F1 car.
 But why settle for a generic racer when you can channel the spirit of George Lucas?
 The side-view chassis of my F1 Racer was inspired by the iconic hull of the X-Wing Fighter from Star Wars.
 (Sadly, no R2-D2 included.)

 While the rear engines of the X-Wing couldn’t make the cut due to design constraints (and, let’s be honest, the laws of physics), the top-view of the car still pays homage to the starfighter’s unmistakable silhouette.
 If you squint, you might just hear John Williams’ score in the background.